rocky-linux/documentation/docs/books/admin_guide/14-special-authority.md

 !!! info

-    Recursion applies to files/directories that already exist.
+    Recursion is suitable for files/directories that already exist in the directory.

 Look at the following example: